 Proposals & Agreements - App Record Detail with Business Process (demo)

-Tanabe uses several Kintone applications to manage his workflow, but there are two he heavily relies on for improved sales operations experiences.
+Tanabe uses several customized Kintone applications (which you can create using the drag-and-drop interface or by importing a spreadsheet) to manage his workflows, but there are two he heavily relies on for improved sales operations.
 The first is the Proposals & Agreements App.

 The Proposals & Agreements App is used to manage tech support contracts that involve stakeholders from different departments at Kintone.
-Here’s a specific workflow that the app controls:
+Here’s the specific workflow that the app controls:

 - The sales lead for a customer (called Account Executives or AEs at Kintone) uses the app to get approval on a drafted proposal from Tanabe